 Ismay goes into a panic upon grasping the seriousness of the situation, before being told off by Fifth Officer Lowe.

+Captain Smith calls out to them to return for more passengers, only for Quartermaster Hichens to overrule it.
 John Jacob Astor showing his wife what's inside a life jacket by cutting it with a knife in the gym, and the gym manager saying that he doesn't need a jacket because it will limit his stroke.
 Astor reminds him that they are 700 miles from the shore.
-(It can be found at the tail end of the above clip).
+Chef Joughin throws some deck chairs overboard to serve as flotation devices before taking a swig from his hip flask.

 The Carpathia sequence was originally longer.
 Prior to the rescue, we have a shot of Lightoller and the men on Collapsible B, the overturned boat.
 Ismay is shown receiving a "walk of shame" aboard the Carpathia while Lowe personally hands Rose some coffee.
 Cal enters the steerage area and mistakes another red haired woman for Rose.
 This explains how Rose knew that Cal was behind her, and made sure he didn't see her.
 Old Rose also expanding on Cal's fate (his sons fought each other for his remaining assets, "like hyenas").
 It includes an extra line from her, comparing herself to a caterpillar becoming a butterfly, before Lewis mentions they couldn't find any record of Jack.

-An alternate ending was filmed where Brock, Lewis and Rose's granddaughter catch Rose before she throws the Heart of the Ocean overboard.
+An alternate ending where Brock, Lewis and Rose's granddaughter catch Rose before she throws the Heart of the Ocean overboard.
 Instead of trying to stop her, Brock requests to simply hold the jewel for a moment before giving it back to her.
+The theatrical ending primarily consisted of re-edited footage filmed for this scene, with only a few minor reshoots.
+It was cut as Cameron felt that, by the time the film ended, the audience would no longer care for Brock's plot.

 This is a James Cameron film.
 So the final film's 3 hours long.
 There is an hour of deleted footage and another hour worth of script that was never filmed.
-Among the latter, an entirely unrelated subplot about Real Life early film pioneer Daniel Marvin, his wife Mary and his newbrand camera all aboard the Titanic.
+Among the latter, an entirely unrelated subplot about Real Life early film pioneer Daniel Marvin, his wife Mary and his brand new film camera all aboard the Titanic.

 The water during filming was deliberately cold, so Leo shouting "Oh shit, this is cold!" is real as well as Kate's gasp when she gets chest-deep in the water.
 The scene where Jack and Rose are swept away by a rush of water in the hallway is also real.

-Fake Irish: Victor Garber (Jewish Canadian) as Belfastman Thomas Andrews, who in fact had a brother who became Prime Minister of Northern Ireland.
+Victor Garber (Jewish Canadian) as Belfastman Thomas Andrews, who in fact had a brother who became Prime Minister of Northern Ireland.
+He gets the accent quite wrong though; using a more southern dialect as opposed to the much harsher northern tones.

-Fake Nationality: American Danny Nucci as the Italian character, Fabrizionote Though Nucci is in fact Italian on his father's side, and was raised there for several years.
+Fake Nationality: American Danny Nucci as the Italian character, Fabrizionote Though Nucci is in fact Italian on his father's side, and was raised there for several years, but of course still has to fake an accent..

 When Jack makes Rose "fly" at the bow, he starts singing the popular 1910 song Come Josephine In My Flying Machine, and she laughs.
 This is a throwback to a deleted scene that came after Jack brought Rose to a party in steerage.
 As he accompanied her back to First Class, the two sang Come Josephine.